Skip to main content

 Bank Reconciliation Screen

-This is where you reconcile your bank statement with the TASS.web Cash Book.
+The ‘Bank Reconciliation' screen is accessed by entering data into the ‘Start a Bank Reconciliation’ fields on the ‘Bank Reconciliation Search’ screen, where you reconcile your bank statement with the TASS.web Cash Book.

 Line

-Once the item is reconciled the next sequential line number will be inserted.
-Therefore this is how you can tell if an item has been reconciled or not.
+Once the item is reconciled, the next sequential line number will be inserted.
+Therefore, this is how you can tell whether an item has been reconciled.

 Date

-The date the transaction was saved to the Cash Book
+The ‘Date’ column displays the date the transaction was saved to the TASS.web Cash Book

-For further details, refer to 'Payment Type' in program Finance > Parent Accounts > Receipting > Receipts on the 'General' tab.
+For further details, refer to 'Payment Type' in TASS.web Finance > Parent Accounts > Receipting > Receipts on the 'General' tab.

 Type